-The next and the most important possibility integrating computer systems in scientific process opened is the amount of data being stored.
+As the development continues we can get even more impactful assistance.
+In my opinion, the most important possibility the process of integrating computer systems in scientific process opened is the amount of data being stored.
 According to the Relx Group’s research we can store up to 677 973 pages of text data in just 1 gigabyte of memory.
-It’s easy to compare size of simple flash drive (I am not even talking about hard drives) and the amount of paper it replaces.
+It’s easy to compare size of simple portable flash drive taking inconsiderable amounts of space (I am not even talking about hard drives) and the amount of paper it replaces.

-As less important but still quite useful technique I want to mention simulations.
-They allow to generate new typical evidence end data based on the results of real data research in order to discover new possibilities and improve data classification systems.
+Additionally, I want to mention computer simulations as one more useful tool modern economists are given.
+It allow generation of new typical evidential data based on the results of real data research in order to discover new possibilities and improve data classification systems to increase amount and diversity of data used.

-Now, large databanks are available for both academic and commercial use and they have changed econometric software: various markets are now computerized and its data and price information is being processed in real time and recorded.
+Now, there are large databanks available for both academic and commercial use.
+It has changed econometric software: various markets are now computerized, so its price and usage information is being processed in real time and recorded.
 The data set has grown big enough to not be able to be studied by traditional means.
 This cased new empirical tools, such as machine learning, to find their usage in economics, as well.

-This way more realistic simulations are available and, as the result, theoretical models can be simpler and less accurate.
-It allows scientists to shift their focus from methodology of the process to its results.
+They allow more realistic simulations to be implemented and, as the result, make theoretical models simpler and more accurate.
+Because of the change scientists can shift their focus from methodology of the process to its results.

-In 1980s, Argonne National Laboratory, Illinois, developed and used an Automated Reasoning Assistant to prove mathematical theorems alongside human mathematicians.
-Recently the system was applied to the economic research and, as result it had not only proven all know theorems (e.g. Tang and Lin 2009, Kerber, Rowat and Windsteiger, 2011) but did discover new ones (e.g. Tang and Lin 2011; Geist and Endriss 2011; see also Chatterjee and Sen 2014).
+An Automated Reasoning Assistant developed in Argonne National Laboratory, Illinoi, in 1980s is capable of proving mathematical theorems alongside human mathematicians.
+But only recently this idea was applied to the economic research.
+As result it had not only proven all know theorems (e.g. Tang and Lin 2009, Kerber, Rowat and Windsteiger, 2011) but did discover new ones (e.g. Tang and Lin 2011; Geist and Endriss 2011; see also Chatterjee and Sen 2014).

-It’s a known fact, that AlphaGo beat Lee Sedol (dan-9) in Go game, this March and as the result it can be said that there is no table game in the world where a human cannot be beaten by a computer.
+It’s a known fact, that AlphaGo has beaten Lee Sedol (dan-9) in Go game this March.
+Now it can be clearly said that there are no human-created table game in the world where a human cannot be beaten by a computer.

-This two examples illustrate how automated computing systems are surpassing humans in all the fields possible including even human-created games and theorem proofing.
+This two examples are used to illustrate how automated computing systems are surpassing humans in all the fields possible.
 The question is how long will it take to fully replace human-scientists.
 Well, I think it is easier to do in natural sciences, but social ones (including economics) would take more time.
 But it is just a question of the delay.
-It will happen, eventually.
+It will happen eventually.

-So, let’s draw a conclusion.
+So, it’s time to draw the conclusion.
 Economics is being changed by computers.
 Considerably so.
 The process started at the early days of computer development and continues to transform the science, as we know it.
 I don’t think anyone can predict when will the next breakthrough happen or how will the economics look like after it but the fact that it will is inevitable.

-Everything is changed by the computers.
-And everything is getting better.
-So, why won’t we help all the aspects of our life become even more automated and independent from a human touch.
-Even the social sciences.

 References